 - Grounds: Who Can: How To: Legal Costs: Steps To Mediation: What Our Client Say:

-Challenging a will is not the same as contesting a will or disputing a will.
-Challenging is all about whether or not the will itself is valid.
+Contesting the validity of a will is not the same as contesting a will on family provision grounds or disputing the contents of a will for errors.
 The law relating to whether or not a will is valid at law is strictly a matter of factual evidence.
 The judges do not have the discretion they have in a family provision case.The person challenging a will needs to prove to the court that the will is invalid.

 What’s different in Victoria?